patreeceeo/patreeceeo.github.io/src/content/portfolio/zomboban.md

 <summary>Techno-babble</summary>
 Written in TypeScript using THREE.js for rendering, Blender for 3D assets.
 A simple Node.js Express backend facilitates the level editor.

-Though the gameplay is 2D, I've implemented it in 3D because I have aspirations to make the gameplay 3D.
+Though essentially a 2D game, I'm using a 3D graphics library with an orthographic camera because of it's superior capabilities and performance compared to available 2D libraries.
+It also gives me the flexibility to use 3D models or sprites implemented as billboards.
+I use a post-processor to make everything look like pixel art.

-At the core is a reactive state manager/ECS that I (unfortunately) wrote from scratch.
-I didn't think it would get so complicated!
-It does integrate nicely with the editor backend, though.
+At the core is a reactive state manager/ECS that I wrote from scratch which plays well with the editor backend.

-More justifiably, I also devised a non-blocking spatially-addressed message passing system to allow entities (e.g. the player and a block) to communicate with each other without being tightly coupled.
+I also devised [spatially message passing system](blog/zmbn-spatial-messages) to allow entities (e.g. the player and a block) to communicate with each other without being tightly coupled.

 </details>